clevercode/roomies/brainstorm.markdown

 to code on the project but his advice will be seeked for code reviews that involve Ruby and Rails.

+#### CRON Jobs
+The notifications require that we use a specific server-side feature called CRON jobs, basically it means our server-side code will register a time and date to have a specific script executed in order to notify users of a task or a due expense.

+Thankfully we might find a solution that does not involve using our own server for this (as we suspect Heroku might be starting to charge for such a feature) and instead use a remote service that would either send the email notifications on its own, or call our API periodically

 ### Client-side
 Since it requires a lot of user input and data manipulation, Roomies would benefit greatly from modern in-browser technologies like